Medium/draccus/README.md

     time draccus --aws_config aws.config --flush_frequency 10

-(If you use multiple workers remember to specify a different filename pattern for each worker, to avoid clobbering data.)
+(If you use multiple workers remember to specify a different filename pattern or include `PID` in the filename pattern.)